Staff and associate lecturers and consultants of the Centre / Knowledge Hub for HIV Surveillance in Croatia

 Senad Handanagić, MD, MSc

-Senad has joined the WHO Collaborating Centre for HIV Surveillance in 2011 and since then he has been working as an external associate on data analysis and grant applications.
+Senad has joined the Centre for HIV Surveillance in 2011 and since then he has been working as an external associate on data analysis and grant applications.
 He participates as a lecturer in training courses.
 He provided technical assistance in Myanmar, Montenegro, Bosnia and Herzegovina, Azerbaijan and Ukraine and in 2015 he was working on the HIV IBBS (RDS survey) among PWID in three cities in Croatia.
 Senad graduated from the University of Zagreb School of Medicine and has an MSc in Public Health from the London School of Hygiene and Tropical Medicine.

 Jelena Barbarić, MD, MSc, PhD

-Jelena’s activities at the WHO Collaborating Centre include lecturing, grant applications, as well as participation in research and technical assistance projects.
+Jelena’s activities at the Centre include lecturing, grant applications, as well as participation in research and technical assistance projects.
 She has worked on HIV-related projects in countries including Croatia, Morocco, the Russian Federation, Tanzania and the Ukraine.
 In addition, she has contributed to several WHO meetings/technical consultations (global and regional) in Croatia, Lebanon and Kazakhstan in preparatory research, as a speaker and/or facilitator.
 Jelena graduated from the University of Zagreb School of Medicine, with the final semester completed at the Charité - Universitätsmedizin Berlin.
 She holds an MSc in International Health Management from the Imperial College London and a PhD in Epidemiology from the University of Zagreb School of Medicine.

 Zoran's responsibilities include developing training courses, lecturing and providing technical assistance.
 Since 2006, Zoran has worked in Bosnia and Herzegovina, Montenegro, Azerbaijan, Sudan, Ukraine, Sri Lanka and Somaliland on HIV surveillance, most often providing technical support in setting up surveys using respondent driven sampling and data analysis.
 He is currently a candidate for Master’s degree at the London School of Hygiene and Tropical Medicine.
 Additionally, he works at the Croatian LGBT organization on HIV programme for MSM, where he is a research and education coordinator, leading several projects in research, community education, prevention and community-based HIV testing.
 He is also a member of the Croatian National HIV Committee and a member of the European AIDS Treatment Group.